Evaluation of a new Interdisciplinary Allied Health Program in the Hospital in the Home Cancer Services model of care

-A service improvement grant from NEMICS has given Eastern Health patients with cancer access to timely allied health assessment and treatment in their own homes.
+A NEMICS service improvement grant has given Eastern Health patients with cancer access to timely allied health assessment and treatment in their own homes.

 The model of care was integrated into existing home nursing services and improved patient experience and access, particularly for older people with cancer.
 Allied health professionals also made more than 70 referrals to community services, taking pressure off acute cancer services.
 A model of care and program manual were developed to help other services implement a similar program.